Modular abelian varieties over number fields: Strongly modular abelian varieties

-\paragraph{\sc Strongly modular simple varieties.} The previous theorem shows that strong modularity puts very restrictive conditions on varieties, that are not satisfied by most modular abelian varieties.
-In what follows we will examine the case of $\Qb$-building blocks and see which varieties in their isogeny class are strongly modular.
+The previous theorem shows that strong modularity puts very restrictive conditions on varieties.
+In what follows, we consider the setting in which $B/\Qb$ is a $\Qb$-building block.
+Given a Galois number field $K$, using Theorem \ref{main-theorem} we want to give necessary and sufficient conditions to guarantee the existence, in the $\Qb$-isogeny class of $B$, of some variety which is completely defined over $K$ and strongly modular over $K$.